Published on September 28th, 2015 | by Kristen Swain75

 Mix all the ingredients.
 Shape the mixture into balls.

 I bake my meatballs, I don’t need them crispy at this point.
+Bake them in a 400 degree oven for 15-20 minutes.
 Once they are cooked through, I let them cool.

 Once they are cool, I take my extra meatballs and freeze them in freezer ziploc baggies.
 I count 4-5 meatballs per serving, depending on what I am fixing.